bimdata/areas/README.md

   <img width="300" height="150" src="./assets/delete.gif" alt="Areas delete">
 </p>

-Areas aim to provide a flexible and customizable environment to create custom UI layouts using [Vue.js](https://vuejs.org/).
+Areas aims to provide a flexible and customizable environment to create custom UI layouts using [Vue.js](https://vuejs.org/).

 It is possible to **split** (vertical/horizontal), **resize**, **swap** and **delete** areas as needed.
 The current layout can be **saved** and **loaded** later.
 Components in areas are **cached** and not rerendered when the layout is edited.
 Areas width and height are **percentage ratio based** so resizing the viewport will resize areas accordingly.
 Styles can be customized using [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).